drwahl/puppet-openstack/README.txt

 OpenVSwitch is the primary piece of software behind Quantum.
 OpenVSwitch is a framework to simplifiy automated management of the network layer (VLAN tags, routes, etc.).

+NODE TYPES

+There are (logically) 3 main node "types":
+1) Compute Node
+2) Controller Node
+3) Network Node

+The "Compute Node" contains a hypervisor (likely KVM) and openstack-nova-compute which allows it to communicate with the controller node.
+The Compute Nodes are where the VMs will run.

+The "Controller Node" hosts the OpenStack Nova API services.
+Any actions that happen within the OpenStack cluster will likely be relayed through this node.

+The "Network Node" manages the network stack for OpenStack.
+The bring up and tear down of VLANs/subnets/routers/load balancers/etc are all managed by the Network Node.
+For this puppet class, the Network Node will be installed along side the Controller Node.
+This class assumes this node will have 3 interfaces: eth0 - "Administrative" stuff (so you don't lose connectivity when you are mucking with bridges) eth1 - "private network" communication. eth1 will need to have all the OpenStack VLANs bridged to it eth2 - "public network" communication.
+Traffic to the floating IPs will flow out this interface. eth0 can have an IP on it directly, but eth1 and eth2 will have bridges created for them (by quantum) and an IP needs to be assigned to br-eth1 and br-eth2.

+All of these node types can reside on a single server, or they can be seperated to allow for higher resiliance.